johanaarstein/am-lottieplayer/svn/trunk/readme.txt

 2. Add new block / widget / module
 3. Search For **Lottie **
 4. Click on the **Lottie** to add the block

+If you wish to use the shortcode [am-lottieplayer], it has the following parameters:

+- src: string (required)
+- autoplay: true | false
+- controls: true | false
+- loop: true | false
+- objectFit: cover | contain | none

 == Screenshots ==